danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-30-using-structs-like-enums.md

 view.applyShadow(.medium)
 ```

-This works great, but there is a big limitation with this enum approach.
+This works great, but the enum approach has a big limitation.
 If the shadow is defined in a library, e.g. in an open source library, we'd be stuck with the fixed values that it provides.
 There would be no way for an app to create custom shadows.

 Sometimes, this is EXACTLY what you want - a fixed set of options.
 If so, use enums with a smile on your face.
 However, if you find that the enum model is holding you back, you can simulate enums using structs and get a much more flexible result.